Skip to Content

 If you have young children in your party, you might want to consider bringing along some essentials for them as well.
 Diapers, wipes, and a change of clothes are always good to have on hand, just in case.
 And if your children are potty-trained, you might want to pack a small bag with extra clothes and shoes in case they get wet or dirty.

 Of course, no matter what time of year you visit, it’s always a good idea to bring along a reusable water bottle.
 Disneyland has many water fountains located throughout the parks, so you can easily fill up your bottle to stay hydrated throughout the day.
+You can also always request a free cup of ice water at the quick service restaurants.

 Pack for the Weather